Phishing Attack Statistics 2026: Reasons to Lose Sleep Over

 Key takeaways

-- The number of phishing emails sent daily continues to grow.
-Threat actors use AI to make these attacks more advanced and harder to spot.
+- The volume of phishing keeps growing, and threat actors increasingly use AI to make attacks more advanced and harder to spot.
+By 2027, Gartner expects generative AI to be involved in 17% of cyberattacks.

-Key Metrics of Phishing Attacks Statistics
+Key Metrics of Phishing Attack Statistics

-The recent phishing attack statistics show that this type of digital fraud is indeed one of the most common in cybercrime and the dark web.
-Malicious emails often imitate legitimate sources in a very realistic way.
-Even skilled digital users will click on links or share personal information, leading to potential fraud or data security breaches.
+Recent phishing statistics show this type of fraud is one of the most common in cybercrime.
+Malicious emails imitate legitimate sources convincingly, and even skilled users click links or share information.
+Here are the numbers that show the full picture:

 Key Risks of Phishing Attacks